twilio/twilio-go/twilio/rest/autopilot/v1/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a CreateFieldTypeParams struct
+Other parameters are passed through a pointer to a CreateFieldTypeParams struct via the builder pattern

 Name | Type | Description
 ------------- | ------------- | -------------

  **FriendlyName** | **string** | A descriptive string that you create to describe the new resource.
 It is not unique and can be up to 255 characters long.
  **UniqueName** | **string** | An application-defined string that uniquely identifies the new resource.
 It can be used as an alternative to the &#x60;sid&#x60; in the URL path to address the resource.
 The first 64 characters must be unique.

 ### Return type